Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 1. Click the *Fixed booking batch* drop-down list and select the fixed booking batch to be deleted.

-  > [Warning] Be aware that the existing fixed booking batch will be deleted permanently.
-The bookings contained in it, however, will not be deleted from the system and will continue to be displayed in the *Bookings* tab.
+  > [Warning] Be aware that the selected fixed posting batch will be deleted permanently.
+The postings contained in it, however, will not be deleted but are still displayed in the *POSTINGS* tab.

 2. Click the [DELETE] button.
 A window comes up asking for confirmation.
 The selected fixed booking batch is deleted.